MemedDev/epiderme/README.md

 }
 ```

-You can pass your custom theme object to the `createTheme` method provided by epiderme to create your own theme.
+You can pass your custom theme object to the `createTheme` function provided by epiderme to create your own theme.
+Your theme will be merged with our default theme, you don't need to override all properties, only those you want to customize.

 ```jsx
 // App.js